 About Deborah Court books

-After a successful academic career, including two academic books and dozens of academic articles, I finally have time to write fiction!
-The Maggie Dunn books, as well as telling engrossing stories and presenting cracking good mysteries, capture my love of poetry, palindromes and rhyme.
+In addition to a successful academic career, including five academic books and dozens of academic articles, I finally have time to write fiction!
+The Maggie Dunn books tell engrossing stories and present cracking good mysteries.
+More fiction and more academic books are in the works!

 In Summer's Lie we meet Jane, who, after a strange chemical fog blankets Toronto, becomes gravely ill.
 As she recovers in hospital it becomes clear that this middle aged woman is getting younger.
 She flees the hospital, pursued by the geneticist who is determined to unlock the secret of her astonishing age reversal in order to gain scientific fame and fortune.
-At the end of the book Jane, in her new identity, leaves Canada in search of a new life in the UK.
+How can she build a normal life?

 When Bodies Fall